isomerpages/moe-rafflesgirlssch/_admissions/2024 Appeal for Transfer to RGS.md

 school that they have been posted to as per MOE’s instructions.
 Students need not buy uniforms and books as yet because they have appealed to be considered for admission to other schools.
-If students are successful in their appeals to RGS, they will be contacted via phone or email by Wednesday 31 December 2025 (tentative).
+If students are successful in their appeals to RGS, they will be contacted via phone or email by Friday 2 January 2025 (tentative).
 All appeal applicants will receive an email informing them about the results of their applications by <strong>Monday 5 January 2025.</strong>
 </p>